necordjs/necord.org/content/techniques.md

 ```
 :::

-2. Because the discord bot will be a seperate process, you're going to want to import the modules you need into your `DiscordModule` just like you would with the `AppModule`.
-You can optionally just import the `AppModule` if it makes sense to do so.
-It may be best to create a `SharedModule` which is both imported by your `DiscordModule` and your `AppModule`.

-3. Modify your `main.ts` file to create a new `ShardingManager` instance which calls your `bot.js` file (not .ts extension), specifying a .ts extension will cause errors as this is executed only after your code has been transpiled into JavaScript.
+2. Modify your `main.ts` file to create a new `ShardingManager` instance which calls your `bot.js` file (not .ts extension), specifying a .ts extension will cause errors as this is executed only after your code has been transpiled into JavaScript.
 You can use the snippet below as an example:
 ```typescript
 import { NestFactory } from '@nestjs/core';
 import { AppModule } from './app.module';